Board Members Gary Wilson, Jenera

 Howard Wyman Sheep Industry Leadership School

 Small RFP Requests

-Providing funding for lamb research and educational projects with the OSU Animal Sciences Meats Department, Dr. Henry Zerby and Dr. Paul Kuber to increase the value of lower value lamb meat cuts produced from Ohio lambs.
+Providing funding for lamb research and educational projects with the OSU Animal Sciences Meats Department, Dr. Henry Zerby and other OSU Faculty to increase the value of lower value lamb meat cuts produced from Ohio lambs.

 Major sponsor of youth sheep programs such as the State FFA Sheep Proficiency Awards, OSIA LEAD Council, and Ohio Sheep Youth Extravaganza.